 Nature does not construct things the way humans do.
 Nature does not build monoliths.
 It assembles what it is building by gradually adding millions of tiny building bricks.
 Each type of building brick and its associated adding-rule determine what kind of object will be built.
 Nature builds things according to what is termed fractal geometry.

 A cloud is a good example of a natural object constructed according to the rules of fractal geometry.
-A cloud can take on and evolve into any shape depending on the initial and subsequent atmospheric conditions in the vicinity where it is forming.
+A cloud can take on and evolve into any shape depending on the initial and subsequent atmospheric conditions in the vicinity where it forms.
 A cloud needs no structural plan or map for each additional water molecule to take its proper place.
 Each additional water molecule latches on and becomes part of the cloud if it passes close enough in the right direction and at the right speed.
 A cloud has no pre-ordained form or shape.
 And it certainly has no function or purpose beyond that of being a part of the weather systems in the Earth's atmosphere.